ExCALIBUR-SysGenX/pdesoft/submit/index.md

 title: Talk and poster submission
 ---

-You can use the form below to propose a talk or poster fot PDESoft 2024.
+You can use the form below to propose a talk or poster to be presented at PDESoft 2024.
 The deadline for submissions is **1 March 2024**.
 Each attendee may only give one talk, but attendees wishing to may present a talk as well as a poster.